grafana/mimir/docs/sources/tools/mimirtool/_index.md

 #### Diff

-This command compares rules against the rules in your Grafana Mimir cluster.
+The following command compares rules against the rules in your Grafana Mimir cluster.

 ```bash
 mimirtool rules diff <file_path>...